theangelsofwar/AIRE/README.md

 -You can create your own subgraph to meet the requirements of you dApp

-I. Set Up Graph Protocal Cli https://thegraph.com/docs/define-a-subgraph#install-the-graph-cli
+Set Up Graph Protocal Cli https://thegraph.com/docs/define-a-subgraph#install-the-graph-cli

  -if you aren't interested in the theory behind this and simply want to create a subgraph for you smart contract, simply go to quickstart